 4. Excess chosen.

-A higher voluntary excess typically leads to a lower premium, but i t might result in higher individual expenses in case of a claim.
+Choosing a higher basic excess typically leads to a lower premium, but may result in higher out of pocket costs at claim time

 Types of car Insurance for P-platers.